Asman leads Lipscomb against Marshall after 22-point performance - WTOP News

 Huntington, West Virginia; Wednesday, 4 p.m.
 EST

-BOTTOM LINE: Lipscomb visits Marshall after Grant Asman scored 22 points in Lipscomb’s 83-62 win over the Western Carolina Catamounts.
+BOTTOM LINE: Lipscomb visits Marshall after Grant Asman scored 22 points in Lipscomb’s 83-62 win against the Western Carolina Catamounts.

 The Thundering Herd are 3-0 in home games.
-Marshall is second in the Sun Belt scoring 84.0 points while shooting 48.7% from the field.
+Marshall averages 84.0 points and has outscored opponents by 6.0 points per game.

-The Bisons are 0-4 on the road.
-Lipscomb is third in the ASUN with 11.5 offensive rebounds per game led by Ross Candelino averaging 2.3.
+The Bisons are 0-4 in road games.
+Lipscomb ranks second in the ASUN with 34.8 rebounds per game led by Asman averaging 5.5.

-Marshall averages 84.0 points, 8.0 more per game than the 76.0 Lipscomb allows.
-Lipscomb averages 10.7 made 3-pointers per game this season, 3.9 more made shots on average than the 6.8 per game Marshall gives up.
+Marshall averages 12.0 made 3-pointers per game, 3.2 more made shots than the 8.8 per game Lipscomb gives up.
+Lipscomb’s 40.0% shooting percentage from the field this season is 3.1 percentage points lower than Marshall has allowed to its opponents (43.1%).

-TOP PERFORMERS: Wyatt Fricks is scoring 14.8 points per game with 5.2 rebounds and 3.0 assists for the Thundering Herd.
-Jalen Speer is averaging 13.8 points and 3.8 rebounds while shooting 40.3%.
+TOP PERFORMERS: Wyatt Fricks is scoring 14.8 points per game and averaging 5.2 rebounds for the Thundering Herd.
+Caleb Hollenbeck is averaging 3.2 made 3-pointers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.